“Orthodontic treatment can start shortly after regenerative surgery.”

 Dr. Jepsen: Yes.
 Clinical attachment gain at 12 months, our primary endpoint, improved in a similar way in both groups.
 No statistically significant differences between groups could be observed for CAL gain (see infographic).
 Results with early orthodontic therapy were at least as good as the results achieved after late orthodontic treatment.
 The outcomes suggest that initiation of orthodontic therapy is possible as early as four weeks after regenerative treatment of intrabony defects, and that significant clinical improvements can be achieved.

 Did the result surprise you?

 Dr. Jepsen: It was what I had anticipated after having seen the results of previous case series.
 But guessing is not knowing.
-Now we know that starting orthodontic treatment early does not impair the healing of the periodontium, provided that they perform good oral hygiene and are compliant with supportive care.
-This will save our patients a lot of treatment time.
+Now we know that starting orthodontic treatment early does not impair the healing of the periodontium, provided that the patients perform good oral hygiene and are compliant with supportive care.
+This will save them a lot of treatment time.
 Recently, I was invited as an expert to participate in the S3-Level Clinical Practice Guideline Workshop of the European Federation of Periodontology on the treatment of stage IV periodontitis and I was delighted that our findings were well accepted and are now the basis for one of the recommendations.

 Could early orthodontic tooth movement even stimulate periodontal wound healing?